Thynix/mantis-backup-downloader/README.md

 ### Configuration

-Please make sure to populate the scripts' `Configuration` sections beforeusing them, they cannot be used without configuration.
+Please make sure to populate the scripts' `Configuration` sections before using them, they cannot be used without configuration.

 You can configure the scripts to run in a cronjob if you obey the
 following: